ahmadbashorun/AI6-amazon-reviews-EDA-project/README.md

 ## The Dataset
 The raw data used for this project can be found [here](https://nijianmo.github.io/amazon/index.html).
 The data for each category was extracted as JSON files and converted into respective CSV files using the `pandas` library.
+The full data extraction process is shown in this [notebook](https://github.com/ahmadbashorun/AI6-amazon-reviews-EDA-project/blob/main/Data%20extraction/Data_extraction.ipynb)
 - [Amazon_Fashion.csv](https://github.com/ahmadbashorun/AI6-amazon-reviews-EDA-project/blob/main/Amazon_Fashio.csv)
     - 3176 rows, 10 columns
 - [beauty_csv](https://github.com/ahmadbashorun/AI6-amazon-reviews-EDA-project/blob/main/beauty.csv)